Guide to Net Revenue Retention & Gross Revenue Retention

 - Lead them to the “aha!” moment with a good onboarding flow.

 This is especially important to engage newer customers.
 By giving a walk-through of your product, you’re showing them why your service is useful instead of having them look for reasons.
 Their “aha!” moment is when they understand what is special about your brand and how your product answers their needs.
-A good onboarding flow ensures that they don’t miss the key features that might lead them to this moment.
+A good onboarding growth and revenue flow ensure that they don’t miss the key features that might lead them to this moment.
 This flow also helps you “hook” customers to your product by making it an essential tool for them.

 2. Make sure your new features are seen.